Definition of Feng Shui

 In Chinese thought, Luck is not equivalent to chance, but rather a more complex phenomenon, result of the combination of how the Universal winds are moving at any particular time and the internal condition of the energy of the person, which would draw him or her to hook either with auspicious (of good omen) or inauspicious events.

 Feng Shui is a term that relates to the natural conditions of the place where you have chosen to live or work.
-Not all places on Earth promote Life per se, and not all places on Earth that promote life are adequate for human life.
-Feng Shui teaches us to surround ourselves with the factors that would promote healthy living.
+Not all places on Earth promote life, and not all places on Earth that promote life are adequate for human life.
+Most importantly, Feng Shui teaches us to surround ourselves with the factors that would promote healthy living.

 According to traditional Chinese thought, the main virtues are: Generosity, Charity, Humility, Industriousness (or Diligence), Self-control (Discipline), Patience and Integrity (Decency)